Fundamental quantum limits in optical metrology from rate-distortion theory: Acknowledgments

 \section{Acknowledgments}

-Valuable discussions with Mankei Tsang and Brent J.~Yen are much appreciated.
-I also thank Horace P.~Yuen for introducing me to the rate-distortion approach in quantum metrology via his article \cite{Yuen04}.
-This material is based on work supported by the Singapore National Research Foundation under NRF Grant No. NRF-NRFF2011-07.
+Valuable discussions with Rafa{\l} Demkowicz-Dobrza{\'n}ski, Saikat Guha, Michael J. W.~Hall, Marcin Jarzyna, Jan Ko{\l}ody{\'n}ski, Mankei Tsang, and Brent J.~Yen are much appreciated.
+I am grateful to Horace P.~Yuen for introducing me to the rate-distortion approach in quantum metrology.
+This work is supported by the Singapore National Research Foundation under NRF Grant No.~NRF-NRFF2011-07 and the Singapore Ministry of Education Academic Research Fund Tier 1 Project R-263-000-C06-112.